PersGuard: Preventing Malicious Personalization in Text-to-Image Diffusion Models via Model Backdoors: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{iffusion} models (DMs) have recently made significant strides in generating high-quality synthetic data across a wide range of domains, including images, text, speech, and video~\cite{ho2020denoising, rombach2022high,li2022diffusion,huang2022prodiff,ho2022video}.
-These models function by progressively introducing noise to the data during training and then learning to reverse this noisy process, enabling the generation of samples through a denoising procedure~\cite{song2020denoising}.
-Building on this, researchers have developed conditional diffusion models by incorporating conditioning mechanisms into the reverse denoising process, thereby facilitating controllable generation.
-This approach has been particularly impactful in text-to-image (T2I) synthesis, leading to the development of state-of-the-art systems such as Stable Diffusion~\cite{rombach2022high}, DALL-E 3~\cite{betker2023improving}, and Imagen~\cite{saharia2022photorealistic}, which have received widespread attention for their impressive performance.
+\IEEEPARstart{D}{iffusion} models (DMs) have made significant advances in generating high-quality synthetic data across various domains, including images, text, speech, and video~\cite{ho2020denoising, rombach2022high,li2022diffusion,huang2022prodiff,ho2022video}.
+These models work by progressively adding noise to data during training and learning to reverse this process to generate samples~\cite{song2020denoising}.
+Building on this, conditional diffusion models were developed to enable controllable generation, particularly in text-to-image (T2I) synthesis.
+Notable systems like Stable Diffusion~\cite{rombach2022high}, DALL-E 3~\cite{betker2023improving}, and Imagen~\cite{saharia2022photorealistic} have demonstrated impressive performance and garnered widespread attention.

-To enable diverse and customized image generation with pre-trained text-to-image (T2I) diffusion models, recent research has increasingly focused on a technique known as model personalization~\cite{hu2021lora, galimage, ruiz2023dreambooth}.
-Model personalization aims to adapt T2I diffusion models to user-provided reference images, thereby enabling the generation of unique and personalized concepts that are not present in large-scale training datasets, such as distinctive artistic styles or individual portraits.
-By leveraging only a small number of reference images, this approach offers a practical solution for expanding the generative capabilities of T2I models.
-Popular methods in this field, such as Textual Inversion~\cite{galimage} and DreamBooth~\cite{ruiz2023dreambooth}, have demonstrated prominent performance in generating high-quality, personalized visual content.
-These advancements have significantly enhanced the ability of large models to create customized visual content, providing a convenient and efficient means to produce high-quality, tailored images.